Pilgrim's Pride (PPC)

 - Commoditized products, bad unit economics, and high competition are reflected in its low gross margin of 12.5%

-- Sizable revenue base leads to growth challenges as its 1.8% annual revenue increases over the last three years fell short of other consumer staples companies
+- The company has faced growth challenges as its 1.8% annual revenue increases over the last three years fell short of other consumer staples companies

 Why There Are Better Opportunities Than Pilgrim's Pride